Wanna get hooked on phonics?

 In addition to being faster than their print counterparts, digital materials are also cheaper, if not free:

-- Kindle books are usually $10 or less on Amazon, while paperbacks tend to be twice that much.
+- Kindle books are usually fairly inexpensive on Amazon, while paperbacks tend to be twice the price.

 - Many international magazines and newspapers offer their articles for free online.